-To effectively represent your peers, you'll need to gather feedback from them throughout your time as a Course Rep. There's no one right way to collect feedback, so test out a few different things and see what works for you.
+Whether a School Rep or Course Rep, in order to effectively represent your peers, you'll need to gather feedback from them throughout your time as a rep. There's no one right way to collect feedback, so test out a few different things and see what works for you.
 Some suggestions could be:

-- Create and circulate surveys or polls using Google Forms or Survey Monkey. - Ask your lecturer if you can have five minutes at the beginning/end of class to speak to your course mates about their experiences. - Ask your lecturer or course admin team if they are able to share on your behalf an email with students on your course, including how they can contact you. - Create a Teams chat to stay in touch with other students on your course. - Let your course mates know when you have meetings coming up which you can take their feedback to. - Let your course mates know a convenient time and place when you're available for a chat, this could be when you plan to be in a workshop, the library or grabbing lunch.
+- · Create and circulate surveys or polls using Google Forms or Survey Monkey. - · Ask your lecturer if you can have five minutes at the beginning/end of class to speak to your course mates about their experiences. - · Ask your lecturer or course admin team if they are able to share on your behalf an email with students on your course, including how they can contact you. - · Create a WhatsApp group or Teams chat to stay in touch with other students on your course. - · Let your course mates know when you have meetings coming up which you can take their feedback to. - · Let your course mates know a convenient time and place when you're available for a chat, this could be when you plan to be in a workshop, the library or grabbing lunch.